 • A series of endemic species, such as the yellow-collared lovebird and the Rondo dwarf galago.

-By volunteering on a project in Tanzania, you will have the opportunity to witness the country’s marine life at its very best.
+By joining a project to volunteer in Tanzania, you will have the opportunity to witness the country’s marine life at its very best.
 You may be fortunate enough to spot gregarious dolphins as they dance alongside your boat in Mafia Island, and with over 400 species of fish found in these waters, you’ll probably spot something new every day!
 Of course, the mammoth whale shark is the main attraction for many – marvel as they gracefully float by.
-What better experience could you ask for on a volunteer program in Tanzania?
+What better experience could you ask for by becoming a volunteer in Tanzania?

 Tanzania’s culture is incredible varied, with 128 different languages spoken and around 130 different tribes found across the country.
 These tribes are all significant in their own way, and are distinguished by their unique masks, hand-woven baskets, poetry and more.
 While Tanzania has a deeply-rooted tribal history, the country has taken steps towards modernisation, as is evident in the former capital of Dar es Salaam and its emerging business and infrastructure.
 That said, Tanzania’s traditional charm is hard to avoid, and a holiday here should be spent absorbing some of the elements which make this country so special: